Attractions at Exposition Park

 Los Angeles Memorial Coliseum

 Known as “The Greatest Stadium in the World”, the Los Angeles Memorial Coliseum, a living memorial to all who served in the U.S. Armed Forces during World War I, has been a civic treasure for generations of Angelenos.
 The legacy of events and individuals hosted in nine-plus-decades reads like no other: the only venue to host two Summer Olympics (Xth Olympiad in 1932 and XXIIIrd Olympiad in 1984); home to college football’s USC Trojans since 1923 and the UCLA Bruins (1928 – 1981); professional football’s Los Angeles Rams (1946 – 1979 and 2016 – 2019), Raiders (1982 – 1994) and Chargers (1960); hosting three NFL Championships and two Super Bowls; home to the Los Angeles Dodgers (1958 – 1960) and the 1959 World Series; appearances by U.S. Presidents Franklin D. Roosevelt, Dwight Eisenhower, John F. Kennedy, Lyndon Johnson and Ronald Reagan, as well as international dignitaries such as Martin Luther King, Jr., Cesar Chavez, Pope John Paul II and Nelson Mandela.
 From Mick Jagger, to the Harlem Globetrotters…from the Grateful Dead to Billy Graham, Evel Knievel and Pele, the Memorial Coliseum, named a National and California Historic Landmark in 1984, has been the stage for the unbelievable, the unforgettable, the iconic and the best in human endeavor and achievement.
+Learn more about the venue on their LAMC’s website.

 Home to Major League Soccer’s Los Angeles Football Club, the 22,000 seat state-of-the-art venue provides fans and patrons the ultimate experience for entertainment and events.
 Opened in 2018, the Stadium is the first open-air stadium built in Los Angeles since Dodger Stadium in 1962 and replaced the historic Los Angeles Memorial Sports Arena.
 The Stadium represents more than $350 million of investment into Exposition Park and South Los Angeles, bringing thousands of additional jobs and economic activity.
-Learn about the venue, see a calendar of events and more on their website.
+Learn about the venue, see a calendar of events and more on BMO Stadium website.

 Lucas Museum of Narrative Art

 The Lucas Museum of Narrative Art will celebrate and explore the extraordinary power of visual storytelling.
 People from all walks of life will come together to experience and be inspired by compelling, original works of narrative art from around the world.
 The museum’s collection will strive to provide something for everyone by presenting a wide range of paintings, illustrations, comic art, digital art, photography, along with an in-depth exploration of filmmaking (including storyboards, costumes, animation and visual effects).
 This iconic 21st century museum will feature collection galleries and exhibition spaces, daily film screenings in two state-of-the-art theatres, café and restaurant, eleven acres of new park space and gardens, along with underground parking.
 The museum will offer exceptional educational programs, classrooms, and a publicly accessible research library to enable people of all ages to learn more about the art visual storytelling.
 Construction of the Lucas Museum is underway and is expected to open to the public in 2022.
+Learn more about the venue on LNMNA’s website.